rlewan/terraform-playground/README.md

 You'll need to manually create a storage bucket on your cloud account – this is where Terraform will maintain infrastructure state information.
 See [`main.tf`](./main.tf) for names that should be used.

+You can learn more about Terraform remote state feature [here](https://www.terraform.io/docs/state/remote.html).

 ### Terraform initialisation

 Terraform has to be initialised before you'll be able to do anything else: